anthonymel/wb_parser/README.md

 # Dummy goods parser for WB
 ## Usage:
-before execution add your telegram bot token and channel id into common/config/params.php
+before execution add your telegram bot token and channel id into common/config/params.php.
+Also, you can change settings in same file.
+To start parsing use command in terminal from project directory:
 ```
 php yii file/parse-catalog [catalogname]
 ```